 Eat healthily

-What even is a healthy diet” everyone has their own opinion about what foods we should and shouldn’t eat.
-From vegan to carnivore and everything in between there’s a diet book for it.
+What even is a healthy diet?
+Everyone has their own opinion about what foods we should and shouldn't eat.
 I eat what makes me feel good and avoid what makes me feel bad.
 I love game meat, and organ meats because of the nutrients packed into them.
-I eat lots of good fats, High omega 3 fats, like fish oil and butter made from grass-fed cows.
-I eat carbohydrates and usually accompany them with fats to slow down the digestion process.
-I take a few supplements when I feel a need for them including B vitamins, Magnesium, fish oils, and vitamin D. and I eat organic when I can.
-I avoid processed foods, seed oils because they can cause an inflammatory response.
-For more on this topic check out my article about diet.
+I eat lots of good fats, high omega 3 fats, like fish oil and butter made from grass-fed cows.
+I avoid processed foods and seed oils because they can cause an inflammatory response.

 Drink plenty of water

 I drink lots of water.
 I usually carry around a 64-ounce bottle of water and drink it throughout the day.
-I don’t sweat very much and my rule of thumb is to keep my urine clear and urinate often.
-I don’t force myself to drink a ton of water I just listen to my body and give it what it needs.
+My rule of thumb is to keep my urine clear and urinate often.
+I don't force myself to drink a ton of water I just listen to my body and give it what it needs.

 Strive for ample sleep.